Case Study

 What This Proves

-Pool demonstrates that the same design system can serve solo savers and group savers without forcing users to learn two products.
-The key insight: people don't save in fundamentally different ways when alone or with others.
-They save toward a target, see progress, and adjust pace.
-By treating "shared" as a configuration of "personal" rather than as a separate product, Pool reduces cognitive overhead while opening the door to multi-user dynamics when they're useful.
-The transparency, the trust controls, and the manual escape hatches all serve a single thesis: design that respects users' agency over their money.
+People don't save in fundamentally different ways alone or with others.
+They set a target, watch progress, adjust pace.
+Treating shared saving as a configuration of personal saving, rather than a separate product, cut cognitive overhead without closing the door on group dynamics.
+Every trust control and manual escape hatch serves one thesis: design that respects users' agency over their money.

-Pool demonstrates that the same design system can serve solo savers and group savers without forcing users to learn two products.
-The key insight: people don't save in fundamentally different ways when alone or with others.
-They save toward a target, see progress, and adjust pace.
-By treating "shared" as a configuration of "personal" rather than as a separate product, Pool reduces cognitive overhead while opening the door to multi-user dynamics when they're useful.
-The transparency, the trust controls, and the manual escape hatches all serve a single thesis: design that respects users' agency over their money.
+People don't save in fundamentally different ways alone or with others.
+They set a target, watch progress, adjust pace.
+Treating shared saving as a configuration of personal saving, rather than a separate product, cut cognitive overhead without closing the door on group dynamics.
+Every trust control and manual escape hatch serves one thesis: design that respects users' agency over their money.

 If the work made sense to you,